Netflix Party Guide: Watch Together While Apart

 - Limited to web browser viewing

-Disney+ GroupWatch
+Disney+ GroupWatch (and Hulu Watch Party)

-Platform: Built into Disney+ app
+Platform: Built into Disney+ and Hulu apps

-Cost: Included with Disney+ ($7.99/month)
+Cost: Included with subscription

 How It Works: